tabear25/reverse-proxy/README.md

             "name": "block_id",
             "in": "path",
             "required": true,
-            "description": "ID of the block or page to get the child process", "schema": {
+            "description": "ID of the block or page ID to get the child process", "schema": {
               "type": "string"
             }